The TIR system is based on six main principles:

 - duties and taxes at risk are guaranteed (currently up to USD 50,000/EUR60,000 in the EU);

-- only authorised transport operators are permitted to use TIR Carnets, thus reducing risks;
+- only authorized transport operators are permitted to use TIR Carnets, thus reducing risks;

 - the need for physical inspection of goods in transit is greatly reduced;